StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

 ---
 <!-- header: JavaScript Functions -->
-# Foundational Concepts
+# The Special Role of Functions in JavaScript

-Functions in JS are "First-Class Citizens"
+**Functions** in JavaScript are _"First-Class Citizens"_
-- "you can do with functions anything you can do with objects"
+- $\leadsto$ "you can do with functions anything you can do with objects" { .kursiv}

-Functions have a special internal property called `[[Call]]` that objects don't have
+Functions have a **special internal property** called `[[Call]]` that other objects don't have
-- the `[[Call]]` internal property is unique to functions and indicates that the object can be executed
+- The `[[Call]]` internal property is unique to functions and indicates that the _object can be executed_
-- this property is not accessible via code but rather defines the behaviour of code as it executes
+- This property is _not accessible_ via code but rather defines the behaviour of code as it executes
-- JS defines multiple internal properties for objects (indicated by the `[[...]]` double bracket notation)
+- JavaScript defines multiple internal properties for objects (indicated by the `[[...]]` double bracket notation)

-::: warning center
+::: warning centerbox center skip
 Because functions are objects in JavaScript, they behave differently than functions in other languages.
-Understanding this behavior is central to a good understanding of JavaScript.
+$\Rightarrow$ Understanding this behavior is central to a good understanding of JavaScript.
 :::